Sales and Marketing Alignment FAQ?

 How long does it take to align sales and marketing teams?

 Structural alignment takes several months to implement and additional time to improve.
-The timeline depends on organizational complexity and leadership commitment.
-Companies that rush the process without addressing underlying infrastructure issues typically fail because they build processes on unstable foundations.
+Organizational complexity and leadership commitment both affect the timeline.
+Companies that rush the process without addressing underlying infrastructure issues typically fail because they build processes on unstable foundations, and fixing a rushed implementation costs more than doing it right the first time.

 What are common sales and marketing alignment mistakes?